Chapel of St Non: Modern chapel

 A modern chapel (51.8723°N 5.2667°W) was built near the ruin in 1934 by Cecil Morgan-Griffiths, a solicitor from Carmarthen, using stone from ruined local chapels.
 He had built a house (now used as a retreat) overlooking the sea, and the nearest Catholic church was over sixteen miles away, so he decided to build one on the historic site.
 The new chapel is the most westerly in Wales and is also one of the smallest, as it is only 25 feet long by 12 feet wide.
 It has stained glass windows representing St Non, St David, St Bride, St Brynach and St Winifred.
 The stoup at the door is all that remains of the Chapel of the Fathoms, and the altar uses a white stone from the altar of St Patrick's Chapel.
 The window over the altar is in the school of William Morris.
 Cecil Morgan-Griffiths died the year after the new chapel was completed.

 Retreat

 Behind the modern chapel is St Non's Retreat (51.8726°N 5.2670°W).
 It was owned by the Passionist Fathers (a religious institute founded by Saint Paul of the Cross) and run as a registered charity by the Sisters of Mercy.
 It offered a place of sanctuary and reflection, as well as workshops and sessions ranging from yoga to support for bereaved parents.

-However it was sold in 2022 and is now closed.
-It's future use is currently unknown.
+It is owned by the Roman Catholic Archdiocese of Cardiff-Menevia and is run as a retreat.
+In early 2024 it underwent extensive refurbishment in preparation for its opening in April 2024.